Devon Toews Game Preview: Avalanche vs. Kraken

 Toews Season Stats Insights

-- In one of 11 games this year, Toews has scored a goal, but has not finished a game with two or more.
+- Toews has a goal in one of his 13 games playedthis year, but has yet to post a multi-goal effort.

-- In four of 11 games this season, Toews has registered a point, but he has no games yet with multiple points.
+- Toews has a point in five games this season through 13 games played, but none of those games resulted in a multi-point effort.

-- Toews has yet to record a multi-assist game this season despite registering one in three of 11 games played.
+- Toews has yet to record a multi-assist game this season despite registering one in four of 13 games played.

-- Toews' implied probability to go over his point total is 50% based on the odds.
+- The implied probability is 50% that Toews hits the over on his points prop total based on the odds.

-- The implied probability of Toews going over his assist prop bet, based on the odds, is 44.4%.
+- There is an implied probability of 43.5% of Toews going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.